Albi Grand Prix: Les Planques

 The original 1933 circuit was a roughly triangular course 9.226 km in length running north-east from Les Planques on the east of Albi to Saint-Juéry, then south-west to meet the Route de Millau and then back to Les Planques.
 In 1934, the circuit length was slightly decreased to 8.911 km.
 In 1954 the distance was considerably shortened to 2.991 km, cutting out the run to Saint-Juéry.

 History of the Albi Grand Prix

 Voiturette years (1933–1946)

-The 1933 Albi Grand Prix was won by Pierre Veyron in a Bugatti Type 51A.
-Veyron went on to win the race twice more, in 1934 and 1935.
+The first Albi Grand Prix in 1933 was won by Louis Braillard in a Bugatti Type 51.
 The event was held up until the outbreak of the Second World War, other winners including B. Bira and Luigi Villoresi.
 Tazio Nuvolari won the first post-war race in 1946 with a Maserati 4CL.